hallowf/PCSX2_Configs_Manager/README.md

 2. Add setting to automatic overwrite files when copying in manager.ini and maybe as an optional argument too

-3. Fix the issue with lack of permission to create a hard symlink
+3. Fix the issue with lack of permission to create a hard symlink (*I think this already works must double-check*)
 * using --uac-admin with pyinstaller didn't seem to work (*Might be due to travis preview support on windows environments*)
 * Maybe just stop symlinking and set \[FOLDERS\]\[MemoryCards\] = path to shared memcards

-4. Fix the annoying windows uac prompt everytime pcsx2.reg runs
-* --uac-admin did not work
-* there is a [winreg]() module for python that allows windows registry access

 5. Backup memorycards
 * This might require a lot of code if using connections to cloud providers